ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 ### What is the best type of orchid to care for beginners?

 If you want to start your adventure with orchids, you should probably pick one of the most popular basic species such as **Phalaenopsis** or **Dendrobium**.
-Each of them requires an individual way of treatment, fit for the needs of a particular plant.
+Each of them requires an individual way of treatment, fit for their particular needs.

-If you have decided on one type of an orchid, you can pick either ones developing singular flowers or the one that grow **in large bunches**.
+If you have decided on one type of an orchid, you can pick either ones developing singular flowers or the ones growing **in large bunches**.
 An example of the latter might be an orchid called **Bletilla striata**.

 {% fig %}